aws-samples/aws-modernization-with-docker/content/31_Docker_ECS_Integration/20_modernize_on_ecs.md

 weight = 21
 +++

-# Modernize the sample application to AWS ECS using docker compose
+# Modernize the sample application to AWS ECS using Docker Compose

 ## Learning Objectives

 Now that we have migrated the application to AWS and succesfully running it on AWS, lets take a step forward and start modernizing it, again without modifying the developer experience , using the same docker compose command line interface.
-For a complete list and docker compose to ecs mapping, refer [here](https://docs.docker.com/cloud/ecs-compose-features/) and [examples](https://docs.docker.com/cloud/ecs-compose-examples/)
+For a complete list and Docker Compose to ECS mapping, refer [here](https://docs.docker.com/cloud/ecs-compose-features/) and [examples](https://docs.docker.com/cloud/ecs-compose-examples/)

 In this step, we will do following

 * Enable AutoScaling for the AWS Fargate tasks
 * Use MQSQL database hosted on AWS Relational Database System (RDS), instead of the container.

+## What is AWS Fargate?
+AWS Fargate is a serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
+Fargate makes it easy for you to focus on building your applications.
+Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.

 ## Enable Autoscaling for AWS Fargate tasks